-Direct Parameter Calculations allow you to calculate operating or design parameters that exactly satisfy stated pressure requirements at designated locations in the piping system for a range of operating conditions.
+Direct Parameter Calculations allow you to calculate the operating or design parameters that exactly satisfy stated pressure requirements at designated locations in the piping system for a range of operating conditions.

-The Branch Diameter Calculation feature is another time saving unique feature that gives the user the ability to assign the diameters of branch lines based on the design flow.
+The Branch Diameter Calculation feature is another unique time-saving feature that gives the user the ability to assign the diameters of branch lines based on the design flow.

 The Operational Control Settings screen is a unique and very useful tool for presentations and operational and design studies.
-There is no better tool for presenting the impact of changes in operation of a distribution system.
+There is no better tool for presenting the impact of changes in the operation of a distribution system.

-Extended Period Simulation simulates extended periods (e.g. 24–144 hours) with pump and tank controls, demand curves, and specified changes at designated times.
+Extended Period Simulation simulates extended periods (e.g., 24–144 hours) with pump and tank controls, demand curves, and specified changes at designated times.

-The Temperature Dependent Analysis allows for modeling liquids with significant changes in density and viscosity at different parts of the distribution system.
+Temperature-Dependent Analysis allows for modeling liquids with significant changes in density and viscosity at different parts of the distribution system.

-Presentation Generator creates detailed PowerPoint, Microsoft Word and HTML reports within the KYnetic interface.
+The Presentation Generator creates detailed PowerPoint, Microsoft Word and HTML reports within the KYnetic interface.
 Add maps, images, videos, tables and graphs for dynamic presentations.

 Locate Pressure Zones – Find and emphasize pressure zones in a system.